Don’t fill out a Best Buy credit card application in 2013 without seeing this review. Here's a quick summary of why it's crap:

 Anyone with a half-way decent credit score would be better off trying for something like the Slate by Chase with its long 0% promotion.

-Or if you have a good credit score then check out the 2013 Discover it card because it gives you 5% cash back at BestBuy.com when you access the website by clicking thru from your Discover.com account:
+If you have a great credit score then check out the 2013 Discover it card because it gives you 5% cash back at BestBuy.com when you access the website by clicking thru from your Discover.com account:

 The bottom line is this: The vast amount of complaints and negative reviews about the Best Buy card are disturbing to say the least.
 You probably would be better off with just a regular credit card.